Clemapfel/Mousetrap.jl/docs/src/01_manual/12_opengl_integration.md

 # Chapter 12: OpenGL Integration & Makie Support

 In this chapter, we will learn:
-+ How to use `GLArea` to allow foreign OpenGL libraries to render to a mousetrap widget
++ How to use `GLArea` to allow foreign OpenGL libraries to render to a Mousetrap widget
-+ How to display a `GLMakie` plot in a mousetrap window
++ How to display a `GLMakie` plot in a Mousetrap window

 !!! compat
     Features from this chapter are only available in Mousetrap `v0.3.0` or newer.